FlorijanDem/vasarosProjektasJs/README.md

 * Start the Vite dev server at [http://localhost:5173](http://localhost:5173)
 * Create a PostgreSQL database (host: `db`, user: `student`, password: `goodPassword`, db: `summer`)

+Start with pgadmin:

+If you want to start with preconfigured pgadmin you must uncomment it in docker-compose.yml

 ---

 #### 4. **Stop the Services**

 To stop all services:

 On unix
 ```bash
 docker compose down
 ```

 On windows
 ```bash
 docker-compose down